 Performance Measurement & Reporting in Medi-Cal Managed Care

-Based on our experience with performance measurement in the Commercial HMO and Medicare Advantage populations, IHA has made a concerted effort over the last several years to maximize the value we bring to Medi-Cal and the safety net through a variety of projects that range from piloting performance measurement and reporting at the physician organization level to providing technical assistance to the California Department of Health Care Services on the development of the next round of the State’s 1115 waiver application to CMS.
+Based on our experience with performance measurement in the commercial and Medicare Advantage populations, IHA has partnered with plans, providers, policymakers, and other stakeholders to maximize the value we bring to Medi-Cal and the safety net through a variety of projects ranging from piloting performance measurement and reporting at the physician organization level to providing technical assistance to the California Department of Health Care Services on the development of the previous round of the State’s 1115 waiver application to CMS.
 Our current focus is working with stakeholders to standardize performance measurement and reporting across Medi-Cal health plans.